avaapm/SGADA/README.md

 Before running the training code, make sure that `DATASETDIR` environment variable is set to your dataset directory.

 ## Folder Structure For Dataset
+Prepare your dataset folder as shown in the structure below.
 ```
 DATASET_DIR
 └── sgada_data